geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

   - Exploration of the unexpected nature of the universe's fine-tuning.
 - The Significance of Small Numbers
   - Introduction to the role of small numbers in uncovering unexpected phenomena.
-  - Relating small numbers to the author's hypothetical X Factor win.
+  - Relating small numbers to Antonio's hypothetical X Factor win.
   - Using small numbers to explore the microworld of particle physics and the Higgs boson.
 - Zero's Beauty and Symmetry
   - Revisiting the initial disdain for zero and its historical significance.